Learning clubs for SEN schools

 Surrey Docks Farm is a working city farm in south east London.
 We occupy a 2.2 acre site on the bank of the river Thames in Rotherhithe.
 Education is core to what we do at the Farm and we currently offer a wide and varied range of courses, training projects for adults with learning disabilities and workshops for local schools.

-During 2017 we want to establish the Farm as a long-term resource for SEN schools and specialist resource bases.
-We want to provide their young people with educational, therapeutic and creative opportunities through activities which develop their skills, self-esteem, independence and team work.
+During the summer term we’ll be working with the two schools to provide their young people with educational, therapeutic and creative opportunities through activities which develop their social skills, emotional resilience, confidence, knowledge and understanding of the world.